tonymm81/web_page/README.md

 report: Fixing also the working time component. still missing features, but i have to fix the data save problems.

+version 145
+started to add some features on work_time component.
+There will be field, where user can check hours and payment in total. there is some asyncronous data problems, but i have to figure it out first how to deal it easily.

 npm installs in this project: